 Can basal and squamous cell skin cancers be prevented?

-Not all basal and squamous cell skin cancers can be prevented, but there are things you can do that might reduce your risk of getting skin cancer.
+There is no sure way to prevent all basal and squamous cell skin cancers.
+Some risk factors such as your age, gender, race, and family history can’t be controlled.
+But there are things you can do that could lower your risk of getting these and other skin cancers.

 - Slip on a shirt.